PreviousPreviousHomeNext

 1. Railways were the key factor – could carry cattle further, producing more profit.
 The Kansas Pacific Railroad was built to Sedalia in 1867.
 In 1870-1900, 170,000 miles of railroad track was laid, reducing the need for long cattle drives.

 2. Abilene – on the Kansas Pacific Railroad and at the end of the Chisholm Trail – became was the first cow town when Joseph McCoy built stockyards there in 1867.
 Cattle were put on trains and transported to Chicago.
 The cattle men could trade them safely.
-Other towns (eg. Ellsworth) set up.
+Other towns (eg. Ellsworth, Ogallala) were set up.

 Ranching on the Northern Plains